-America is the world’s top ethanol exporter, supplying more than one billion gallons of fuel ethanol to our trading partners annually.
+America is the world’s top ethanol exporter, supplying 1.70 billion gallons of fuel ethanol to our trading partners in 2018.

 These exports provide a vital market for U.S. farmers and help keep America competitive in the global economy.
 They also serve an important role in nations like China, India, Brazil, Mexico, and South Korea, where U.S. ethanol provides an alternative to toxic gasoline additives and helps to reduce air pollution in areas where air pollution remains a major threat to public health.